Trip Cancellation Coverage Explained

 What Is Trip Cancellation Coverage?

-Trip cancellation coverage reimburses prepaid, nonrefundable trip costs when you cancel before departure due to an approved event in your policy, protecting money you've already spent on flights, hotels, cruises, tours, and other reservations you can't recover.
-Most comprehensive plans include this coverage, which differs from Cancel For Any Reason (CFAR), which offers broader flexibility but reimburses only a portion of costs.
+Trip cancellation coverage reimburses prepaid, nonrefundable trip costs when you cancel before departure due to a covered event: flights, hotels, cruises, tours and other reservations you can't recover.
+Most comprehensive plans include this coverage.
+Cancel for any reason (CFAR) is a separate upgrade that lets you cancel for any reason but reimburses only 50% to 75% of costs.

 Understanding Your Coverage Options

-Trip cancellation coverage comes in two forms: standard cancellation (included in most comprehensive plans) and Cancel For Any Reason (CFAR), an optional upgrade that reimburses 50-75% of costs but must be purchased within 10-21 days of your initial deposit.
+Trip cancellation coverage comes in two forms: standard cancellation (included in most comprehensive plans) and cancel for any reason (CFAR), an optional upgrade that reimburses 50% to 75% of costs but must be purchased within 10 to 21 days of your initial deposit (timeframes vary by insurer).

-• When to Buy: Purchase within 14-21 days of your first trip deposit.
-This timing waives pre-existing condition exclusions and covers events that occur after purchase.
+• When to buy: Purchase within 14 to 21 days of your first trip deposit.
+This timing waives pre-existing condition exclusions and covers events after purchase.
 Coverage doesn't apply to situations already underway when you buy the policy.

 What Trip Cancellation Coverage Includes